Are you getting the real living wage? 210,000 are to get pay rise as it increases

 You can find out on the Living Wage Foundation website if your employer is an accredited living wage employer.

-- The national living wage is the legal minimum rate set by the Government for over 25s and is currently £8.21/hr.
+- The national minimum (or 'living') wage for over 25s is the legal minimum rate set by the Government for over 25s and is currently £8.21/hr.

 - The national minimum wage is the legal minimum set by the Government for employees under 25.
 The hourly rate varies by age.
 See below for more details.